-We’re joining the conversation by talking about how nutrition plays a big role in emotional wellness, and how our Core 4 can help bridge the connection between mind, body and spirit.
+We’re joining the conversation by talking about how nutrition plays a big role in emotional wellness, and how our Daily Core 4 can help support the bridge between mind, body and spirit.

 So, let’s get into it!